 Figure 2 provides a map of the DIFFUV variable.
 Eyeballing the figure immediate reveals that European offshoots (e.g., Australia and countries in South America) have large negative values of DIFFUV, as expected.
 In fact, Australia (-83.1) is second from the bottom in the DIFFUV distribution.
 Only Singapore (-89.3) scores lower than Australia.
 The explanation is that Singaporeans are 77 percent ethnic Chinese; and with UV-R in China being only 56.4 percent of the level of UV-R in Singapore, the outcome is given.
 On the other hand, Eurasian countries in general have positive values of DIFFUV.
 Most African countries as well as the Indian subcontinent have values of DIFFUV close to zero; the southernmost region of Africa, however, tends to have DIFFUV < 0.
 The highest level of DIFFUV is also African: viz.
 Swaziland (37.1).
-The explanation is that 94.15 percent of the population of Swaziland is ethnic Mozambican, and UV-R in Swaziland is only 82.6 percent of the level of UV-R in Mozambique.
+The explanation is that 94.15 percent of the level of UV-R in Mozambique.